 Contaminated Blower Wheel

 Your furnace is equipped with a blower wheel that is designed to circulate incoming air.
 The wheel features a variety of fins that distribute the air in the system.
 If the fins or blades on the blower wheel become contaminated with dirt or debris, they will be unable to quickly distribute air throughout your household.
-To prevent a buildup of dirt on the blower wheel, you will need to inspect and replace your air filters continuously.
-Luckily, our team of HVAC technicians has the tools and training necessary to disassemble and clean your blower wheel.
-We offer fast and safe furnace repair in New Jersey in Brick and other areas.
+To prevent a buildup of dirt and other furnace repair issues, you will need to inspect and replace your air filters continuously.
+Luckily, our team of HVAC technicians have the tools and training necessary to disassemble and clean your blower wheel.
+We offer fast and safe furnace repair solutions in New Jersey in Brick and other areas.

 Dirty Air Filters

 An air filter will become covered in dirt and grime as it becomes older.
 This will block the incoming airflow and cause the heat exchanger to overheat.
 Unfortunately, a heat exchanger is not a cheap component to replace.
 It’s important to recycle or wash your air filter 3 to 5 times on an annual basis to prevent damage to the heat exchanger.
 To receive support with a broken heat exchanger, give our staff a call by phone at (732) 201-3305 to book a furnace repair appointment in New Jersey.

 There is an array of problems that may cause your furnace to turn on and off rapidly each hour.
 If the wiring in your thermostat is incorrect or damaged, incorrect electrical signals will be sent to the furnace.
 However, it’s more likely that your thermostat is installed too close to a supply vent.
 This will cause the sensor in the thermostat to detect the warm air from the vent.
 As a result, the thermostat will send a signal to the furnace to deactivate.
 Our contractors offer furnace and thermostat installation, replacement, and repair in New Jersey.